quantalogic/quantalogic/REFERENCE_TOOLS.md

 # QuantaLogic Tools Reference

-This document contains detailed documentation for all tools available in the QuantaLogic framework.
+This document contains detailed documentation for all tools available in the QuantaLogic framework, based on the provided implementation code.

 ## Table of Contents